Luka-DV/Luka-DV/README.md

 ## Hi there 👋 I am Luka!
-A Software Developer using JavaScript and a lifelong learner with a background in customer service and Psychology.
+A Fullstack JavaScript Developer and a lifelong learner with a background in customer service and social sciences.

-### 🌱 Currently Learning
-- Back-end development with Node.js/Express and MongoDB

 Connect with me:
 <p align="left">